-Other sizeable entertainment events featuring theatrical productions include the Just for Laughs Festival, the Montréal Complètement Cirque Circus Festival, the Fierté Montreal Pride and the province-wide ELAN Arts Alive!
+Other sizeable entertainment events featuring theatrical productions include the Just for Laughs Festival, Montréal Complètement Cirque, Fierté Montreal Pride and the province-wide ELAN Arts Alive!
 Festival.
-Niche, theatre-specific festivals on the calendar include the Centaur Wildside Festival, the Geordie Theatre Festival, the Casteliers International Puppet Theatre Festival, the Montreal Clown Festival, the Revolution They Wrote Short Works Feminist Theatre Festival, and the International Anarchist Theatre Festival.
+Niche, theatre-specific festivals on the calendar include the Centaur Wildside Festival, the Geordie Theatre Festival, the Casteliers International Puppet Theatre Festival, and the Montreal Clown Festival.
 Noteworthy campus events include the National Theatre School’s New Words Festival, the McGill Drama Festival, and Concordia University’s Solo Performance and One-Act Play Festivals.

 Montreal is regarded as the world capital of modern circus in being headquarters to the ranks of Cirque du Soleil, Les 7 doigts de la main, and Cirque Éloize.
 The city is also home to the renowned National Circus School and the majestic TOHU complex in the St-Michel district.
 Montréal Complètement Cirque is a staple in the summer festival circuit with its accessible, free outdoor programming.

 Summer Stock Theatre